ellahu1003/ellahu1003/README.md

 - 🌏 I am fluent in three languages, English, Mandarin, and Cantonese
 - 🎶 I am also passionate about performing arts, I achieved ABRSM Grade 8 in flute and Grade 8 in LAMDA

-Feel free to reach out to me about work opportunities and collaboration.
-I’m always excited to connect with like-minded professionals and explore new projects together!🤝